VU-TCS/PDACleaner/README.md

 Note that PDACleaner is not the prototype implementation mentioned in the paper.

-## Usage
+## Samples

 The `samples` directory contains some examples of PDAs that can be used as input for PDACleaner.
 Follow the same template when creating your own input.
 The directory `samples/reference` contains the expected output for each of the provided PDAs.

-Note that when using the `samples/C_Grammar.txt` input file, the `-i` option needs to be passed to PDACleaner.
+Note that when using the `samples/C_Grammar.txt` input file, the `-i` option needs to be passed to PDACleaner (see below for more info).

+Also note that the file `samples/PDAN.txt` contains an example PDA that exhibits the worst case performance of the algorithm, as described in the paper, so using it as input will lead to excessive an excessive run time.

+## Usage

 In order to use the tool, clone this reposiroty and run the following.
 ```sh